Sydney siege inquest: 26 July 2016

 Upon entering the cafe, "Officer A" said he had his laser sight trained on Monis' chest, before moving it up to the gunman's head and firing repeatedly.

 "I continued to fire at him until he went to ground and that's when I stopped firing," he said, firing a total of 17 rounds.

-It is unclear how long it took Monis to fall to the ground after being hit in the head nor how the officer managed to fires so many rounds in such a short period of time.
+It is unclear how long it took Monis to fall to the ground after being hit in the head nor how the officer managed to fire so many rounds in such a short period of time.

 Officer B, fired an additional five rounds.

 Some of the police rounds killed hostage Dawson.

 29 July 2016

 The UK review team gave evidence.
 British terrorism expert Detective Senior Constable Simon Chesterman said "The harsh reality is that lives may be lost", and that he would have "screamed" to assault the cafe before Monis shot Johnson.

 Armed policing expert Inspector Nigel Kefford said that the 11 stun grenades used were too many, and was disappointed that it took 12 seconds to enter the cafe.
 There was also a delay of several minutes on the covert listening device.

 They did not appear to address the issue of failed negotiations.